druce/druce.github.io/aws.md

 - Set the security group you created earlier, e.g. "Jupyter"

-- "Review and Launch"
+- Click "Review and Launch"

-- "Launch"
+- Click "Launch"

-- You will be prompted for the key pair: Select the one you created before, e.g. "AWS", check the confirmation box, click "Launch Instances"
+- You will be prompted for the key pair: Select the one you created earlier, e.g. "AWS", check the confirmation box, click "Launch Instances"
   ![keypair2.png](keypair2.png)

-- Go to your instances in the console, wait a couple of minutes, hit refresh to get the new instance's IP
+- Go to your instances in the AWS console, wait a couple of minutes, hit refresh to get the new instance's IP

 - You can now SSH to the new IP just like the old one.